Jimmy Kimmel Live!: Talent

-The show's house band is Cleto and the Cletones (changed November 17, 2025 to The Cletones), led until his death in November 2025 by saxophonist Cleto Escobedo III, a childhood friend of Kimmel.
-The other "Cletones" of the band are Cleto Escobedo Jr., the bandleader's father, on tenor and alto saxophone, Jeff Babko on keyboards, Toshi Yanagi on guitar, Rhonda Smith on bass (previously Jimmy Earl until his retirement in 2022) and Jonathan Dresel on drums.
-Like other talk shows with live bands, Cleto and the Cletones play the show's opening and closing themes and play into and out of commercial breaks.
+The show's house band is The Cletones.
+The current members of the band are Cleto Escobedo Jr. on tenor and alto saxophone, Jeff Babko on keyboards, Toshi Yanagi on guitar, Rhonda Smith on bass, and Jonathan Dresel on drums.
+The band's original bandleader was Escobedo's son, saxophonist Cleto Escobedo III, who was a childhood friend of Kimmel.
+The band was known as Cleto and the Cletones until Escobedo III's death; it was renamed The Cletones on November 17, 2025.
+Smith replaced Jimmy Earl after his 2022 retirement.
+Like other talk shows with live bands, The Cletones play the show's opening and closing themes and play into and out of commercial breaks.
 (They usually play through the entire break for the studio audience.)
-The show's opening theme was written by Les Pierce, Jonathan Kimmel and Cleto Escobedo III and sung by Robert Goulet.
+The show's opening theme was written by Les Pierce, Jonathan Kimmel, and Cleto Escobedo III and sung by Robert Goulet.

 The show originally had guest co-hosts each week who would participate in skits and question each night's guests.
 Parking lot security guard Guillermo Rodriguez became the sidekick of the show after he was caught sleeping in announcer Dicky Barrett's car.

 The show also featured guest announcers, until comedian Andy Milonakis took over as the show's announcer from late 2003 to 2004.
 He would also appear in comedy bits for the show.
 Then in 2004, Mighty Mighty Bosstones & The Defiant singer Dicky Barrett took over as the show's announcer when the Bosstones went on a hiatus.
 Barrett left the show in 2022 and was replaced by comedian Lou Wilson.

 Since its inception, stand-up comedian Don Barris has performed as the warmup comic for the in-studio audience, although he rarely appears on camera; before joining JKL, Barris was the warmup comic for The Man Show.

 Francis "Uncle Frank" Potenza, Kimmel's real-life uncle, served as a security guard for the show, and appeared regularly in bits on-camera with Kimmel and other employees of the show.
 He was a New York City police officer and a personal security guard for Frank Sinatra.
 Potenza did not appear regularly from December 2009 through March 2010, due to illness.
 (In the interim, he did appear on the seventh anniversary show on January 26, 2010.)
 However, he later returned as a semi-regular.
 Potenza died on August 23, 2011, at the age of 77.
 Veatrice Rice was another parking lot security guard who had several of her own segments on the show until her death from cancer on January 21, 2009.